apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

   `service` parameters.
 - Certain ticket-related operations are now removed from the `CentralAuthenticationService` interface, as all transaction-bound operations should now be moved inside the `TicketRegistry` interface.
+- Minor adjustments to attribute release policies, with particular attention to reusing resolved attributes as part of a chain.
+- On successful login attempts and in case no `service` is specified, CAS will redirect to [Account profile management](..
+  /registration/Account-Management-Overview.html) in case the feature is enabled.

 ## Library Upgrades